-2. Online Revel readings (300 points out of 1000) - For each day that we meet a portion/ module of textbook is assigned for reading before class.
+2. Online Revel Readings (260 points out of 1000) - For each day that we meet a portion/ module of textbook is assigned for reading before class.
 If there are multiple readings, you must write on ALL readings assigned on a given day.
-The web link to join this course on Revel is https://console.pearson.com/enrollment/q2dvui.
 You will create a Pearson account to access REVEL.
 After you verify your email address, you will click on "Join Course" and then you will be prompted to buy an access code, enter an access code, or start a 14-day free trial.
 At the end of 14 days, you will receive another email with some purchase options.
-You can contact Melanie Banfield (melanie.banfield@pearson.com), our Pearson rep if you have any trouble or questions while going through these steps.
-Once you have access to Revel, you will use the website to complete daily readings and mini-quizzes.
+You can contact Robbie Oyama complete daily readings and mini-quizzes.
 An overall grade will be posted for your reading progress at the end of the quarter.